wp-plugins/shantz-wordpress-qotd/readme.txt

 == Screenshots ==
 You can also see the plugin in action on [my site](http://tech.shantanugoel.com/projects/wordpress/shantz-wordpress-qotd "My Technophilic Musings")

-1. Config Screen 1
+1. Config Screen
-2. Config Screen 2
+2. Widget Config
-3. Widget Config
+3. Plugin in Action

 You can also see the plugin in action on [my site](http://tech.shantanugoel.com/projects/wordpress/shantz-wordpress-qotd "My Technophilic Musings")